nanocurrency/nano-docs/docs/integration-guides/websockets.md

 ###### Sideband info

-Sideband details for the confirmed blocks can be obtained by setting the `"include_sideband_info"` option to true:
+Since version 24.0 the sideband details for the confirmed blocks can be obtained by setting the `"include_sideband_info"` option to true:

 ```json
 {